tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 date: 2021-07-22T15:30:25-05:00
 type: docs
 Description: >
-   Learn how to change your password, update your user preferences, change the merchant's logo and request the change of your Bank information
+   Learn how to change your password, update your user preferences, change the merchant's logo and request the change of your Bank information.
 weight: 10
 tags: ["subtopic"]
 ---